 - Build your listing and include the required data:

 - Hiring Organization

-- Submit daily sitemaps so that Google can stay informed on the status of your opening.
+- Update and submit daily sitemaps so that Google can stay informed on the status of your job opening.

-- Make sure that the date you entered for “how long the posting is valid” is in the past.
+- Ensure that the date you entered for “how long the posting is valid” is past.